Blood and blood products are used for transfusion in various situations in medicine. Blood products are also called blood based products.

 Washed red cells are produced either manually or by a closed, automated system.

-Former has a shelf life of 24 hours where as latter has a shelf life of 14 hours.
+The former has a shelf life of 24 hours whereas the latter has a shelf life of 14 hours.

 Platelets have ABO antigens on their surface and may have reduced survival if transfused to an ABO-incompatible recipient, though this is not usually clinically significant.

-Platlets are usually only available in groups O, A or B. AB platelets produced in lesser quantities.
+Platelets are usually only available in groups O, A, or B. AB platelets are produced in lesser quantities.

-Anti-A or anti-B antibodies in the plasma of platelet components may rarely cause haemolysis of the recipient’s red cells, especially in babies and small children.
+Anti-A or anti-B antibodies in the plasma of platelet components may rarely cause hemolysis of the recipient’s red cells, especially in babies and small children.

 Group O platelets should ideally only be given to group O recipients.

 Rh-negative patients especially to Rh-negative women of child-bearing potential should receive Rh-negative platelet concentrates.